paladin-t/b8/pages/about.md

 ## About

 Call me Tony Wang, or just Tony.
-I used to develop video games as an employee for years, I also developed some indie games.
-I found myself significantly successful at doing two kind of things: making unsuccessful indie games, and making game development tools.
-So I decided to put efforts on the second one to make BASIC8, hope you enjoy it.
+I used to develop video games in office for many years, and also developed some indie games.
+Eventually I found myself significantly successful at doing two kind of things: making unsuccessful indie games, and making game development tools.
+So I decided to put efforts on the latter making BASIC8, hope you enjoy it as much as I do creating it.

 ### Built with